audmchoi/Personalized-Recommendation/README.txt

 #Im starting with the last part first, trying to make a code that will select a genre from a group of questions
-#it wil ask for the persons favorite movie and link it with a genre, then select a movie to recommend
+#it wil ask for the persons favorite movie and link it with a genre, then select a movie to recommend.
+The fuction def recommend_movies will select movies in the same genre as the favorite movie.
-#Then i will work from that and build
+#I want this to all happen in a tkinter